 I have been stuck in grief for a long time that hasn’t been shifting.
 [The weekend] helped me to understand exactly what I was feeling and why.
 Home now – I feel lighter, more positive and more gentle inside than I have felt for ages (Becky, 52, UK).

 The weekend was supported and held with love.
-Lauren and Gen guided with care and gentleness and the activities flowed seamlessly and easily allowing each of us to find our way into acceptance, grief and moving on.
+The faciliators guided with care and gentleness and the activities flowed seamlessly and easily allowing each of us to find our way into acceptance, grief and moving on.
 Nothing was forced, unnecessary or rushed.
 It was surreal being in a room full of women who had very different stories but had the same thing in common.
 For this I am truly thankful to have experienced as it was so empowering to feel that I am not alone anymore.
 I am excited at the prospect of this group flourishing into long lasting friendships and it’s made me feel great that I’ve suddenly acquired a new set of friends after just 2 days!
 (Anna, 48, UK).

 Reserve Your Place